Watson-Personal-Assistant/developer/_content/skill/tutorial_creating_custom_skill.md

 ---
-title: Creating a simple custom skill
+title: Tutorial - creating a custom skill with a regex NLU
-weight: 20
+weight: 50
 ---
-The Watson Assistant provides a boilerplate in Node.js for creating a simple hello world skill.
+Watson Assistant Solutions provides a boilerplate in Node.js for creating a simple hello world skill.
 Using this skill, when you say hello to your assistant, your assistant responds with hello world.

 The high-level steps in this tutorial are as follows:
 1. Create a skill using the 'HelloWorld' skill boilerplate.